 Revenue recognition principle: This principle states that any revenue should be recorded once your buyer receives the good or service your company provides ― not after your business is compensated.
 This is what's known as accrual accounting.

-Cost principle: Your accountant should record an expense when your company accepts goods or services from another business ― whether they’ve paid for the transaction.
+Cost principle: Your accountant should record an expense when your company accepts goods or services from another business — whether or not payment has been made.

 Matching principle: All expenses should match the revenue received during a given accounting period.
-If your company receives revenue, it should also acknowledge the associated costs.
+If your company recognizes revenue, it should also acknowledge the associated costs.

-Full disclosure principle: Financial statements should include accurate and complete information so stakeholders know all relevant information about your company.
+Full disclosure principle: Financial statements should include accurate and complete information so stakeholders have all relevant information about your company.

 Objectivity principle: All accounting data should be fact-based and free of assumptions.
 All financial data should be supported by receipts, invoices and vouchers.

-International Financial Reporting Standards (IFRS) is a set of accounting principles for publicly traded companies.
-IFRS is issued by the International Accounting Standards Board (IASB) and has been adopted by 120 countries ― including those in the European Union.
+International Financial Reporting Standards (IFRS) is a set of accounting principles designed for publicly traded companies.
+Issued by the International Accounting Standards Board (IASB), IFRS has been adopted by 120 countries, including all members of the European Union.
+These standards are intended to increase consistency and transparency in financial reporting for companies around the world.

 Here's a breakdown of the primary differences between IFRS and GAAP: